Note: This is a post that contains affiliate links.

 Having a mobile-friendly email campaign is very important.
 Smartphones and tablets have become the most popular piece of technology out there.
 More and more people are conducting business and making transactions on their devices.
 Mobile email open rates are also accounted for half of all email open rates across the board.

-Having attention to detail about your campaigns format on mobile is vital.
+Having an attention to detail about the format of your campaign on mobile is vital.
 Examine how your images display.
 Is the image clear?
 How is the size of the image?
 Is your text streamlined in a way that your recipient does not have to scroll from left to right?
 Font size and type need to be readable.
 This is very important because that are many fonts and font sizes that will look different on different devices, so you want to test your font closely.
 Are you CTA (calls to action) buttons big enough for your recipient to touch without zooming the screen size?
 This matters as well.

 Keep in mind the more scrolling or page sliding one has to do is precious time lost or could result in your email getting deleted before they are done reading it.
 Attention to detail is a must.